ibm-cloud-docs/sell/tutorial-onboard-vsipower.md

 {: #vsipower-review-version}
 {: step}

-From the Configure version tab, you can review your version details.
+From the Configure product tab, you can review your version details.
 When you are ready to move on, click **Next**.

 ## Configure the deployment values
 {: #vsipower-onboard-cfgdeploy}